Accentcollege: History and Culture of Modern Turkey

 - Geen Honours Class

-In order to pass the course, students must obtain an an overall mark of “6” or higher.
+The final mark for this course is determined by the weighted average.
+An additional requirement is that students must pass their term paper.
+In order to pass the course, students must obtain an overall mark of 5.50 (=6) or higher.

 Students with disabilities

 The university is committed to supporting and accommodating students with disabilities as stated in the university protocol (especially pages 3-5).
 Students should contact Fenestra Disability Centre at least four weeks before the start of their courses to ensure that all necessary academic accommodations can be made in time conform the above-mentioned protocol.

 Students are expected to be familiar with Leiden University policies on plagiarism and academic intregity.
 Plagiarism will not be tolerated.
 If you submit any work with your name affixed to it, it is assumed to be your own work with all sources used properly indicated and documented in the text (with quotations and/or citations).

 It is also unacceptable for students to reuse portions of texts they had previously authored and have already received academic credit for, on this or other courses.
 In such cases, students are welcome to self-cite so as to minimise overlap between prior and new work.

 |Maakt deel uit van||Soort opleiding||Semester||Blok|